sintel-dev/pyteller/docs/getting_started/quickstart.rst

 Quickstart
 ==========

-In the following steps we will show a short guide about how to run one of the **pyteller Pipelines** on one of the signals from the **Demo Dataset**.
+In the following steps we will show a short guide about how to run one of the **pyteller pipelines** on one of the signals from the demo datasets.

 1. Load the data
 ----------------